 As countries around the world work to contain the spread and impact of COVID-19, the World Bank Group has mounted the largest crisis response in its history to help developing countries strengthen their pandemic response.

-The Bank Group’s support is helping over 100 developing countries save lives and detect, prevent, and respond to COVID-19.
+The Bank Group’s support is helping developing countries save lives and detect, prevent, and respond to COVID-19.
 The financing is also helping address the health emergency, strengthen health systems, protect the poor and vulnerable, support businesses, create jobs and jump start a green, resilient, and inclusive recovery.

 The World Bank is making $20 billion available to help developing countries finance the purchase and distribution of COVID-19 vaccines.
 In addition, the Bank has partnered with COVAX on a new financing mechanism that will let COVAX make advance purchases – beyond the fully subsidized doses they are receiving from donors – to help speed up the vaccine supply.

 We are also partnering with the Africa Union to provide desperately needed vaccines: our support to the Africa Vaccine Acquisition Task Team (AVATT) initiative will help countries purchase and deploy vaccines for up to 400 million people.

 IFC is providing $4 billion through its Global Health Platform to increase the supply and local production of vaccines and personal protective equipment in developing countries.
 IFC is supporting COVID-19 vaccine manufacturing in low- and middle-income countries, especially in Africa.
 It has partnered with French, German, and U.S. development finance institutions on a €600 million investment in South Africa’s Aspen Pharmacare, which is playing a major role producing COVID-19 treatments, therapies, and vaccines on the African continent.